testcase/mlmat/README.md

 `cmake -GXcode ..`

-You should now be able to do the following but I have not figure out how to disable or bypass testing.
-Or maybe better make suitable tests.
-You can run builds from individual projects or modify the mlmat project to skip the testing.
+You should now be able to do the following

 `cmake --build . --config Release` to build release version of library